-Trump Administration Sets Plan For Oil Drilling In Arctic Refuge
+Trump Administration Moves Closer To Allowing Oil Drilling In Arctic Refuge

-The first leases to drill for oil and gas in the Arctic National Wildlife Refuge could be sold by the end of 2020, Interior Department Secretary David Bernhardt said as his agency formally announced its leasing program on Monday.
+The Trump administration is pushing ahead with plans to allow drilling in the Arctic National Wildlife Refuge.
+The first leases to drill for oil and gas in the area could be sold by the end of 2020, Interior Department Secretary David Bernhardt said as his agency formally announced its leasing program on Monday.

 Laying out the terms of a leasing program is one of the last steps in a controversial plan to tap into the gas and oil resources in the region that has been fought over for decades.
 It's backed by Republicans and opposed by environmental groups and some members of Alaska's Indigenous communities.